mozilla/pkipolicy/rootstore/policy.md

 of these requirements according to the timeline defined in section 4.9.1 of the Baseline Requirements.

-#### 6.1.1 End-Entity TLS Certificate CRLRevocation Reasons ####
+#### 6.1.1 End Entity TLS Certificate CRLRevocation Reasons ####

 This section applies to revocations that are performed after October 1, 2022.
 Revocation entries that appeared on a CRL prior to October 1, 2022, do NOT need to be changed as a result of this section.

-When an end-entity TLS certificate (i.e. a certificate capable of being used for TLS-enabled servers) is revoked for one of the reasons below, the specified CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to the end-entity TLS certificate.
-When the CRLReason code is not one of the following, then the reasonCode extension MUST NOT be provided.
+When an end entity TLS certificate (i.e. a certificate capable of being used for TLS-enabled servers) is revoked for one of the reasons below, the specified CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to the end entity TLS certificate.
+When the CRLReason code is not one of the following, then the reasonCode extension MUST NOT be provided:
-*   keyCompromise (RFC 5280 CRLReason #1)
+*   keyCompromise (RFC 5280 CRLReason #1);
-*   privilegeWithdrawn (RFC 5280 CRLReason #9)**
+*   privilegeWithdrawn (RFC 5280 CRLReason #9)**;
-*   cessationOfOperation (RFC 5280 CRLReason #5)
+*   cessationOfOperation (RFC 5280 CRLReason #5);
-*   affiliationChanged (RFC 5280 CRLReason #3)
+*   affiliationChanged (RFC 5280 CRLReason #3); *or*
-*   superseded (RFC 5280 CRLReason #4)
+*   superseded (RFC 5280 CRLReason #4).

-The CA's subscriber agreement for TLS end-entity certificates MUST inform certificate subscribers about the revocation reason options listed above and [provide explanation about when to choose each option][Revocation-Reasons].
-Tools that the CA provides to the certificate subscriber MUST allow for these options to be easily specified when the certificate subscriber requests revocation of their certificate, with the default value being that no revocation reason is provided (i.e. the default corresponds to the CRLReason “unspecified (0)” which results in no reasonCode extension being provided in the CRL).
+The CA operator's subscriber agreement for TLS end entity certificates MUST inform certificate subscribers about the revocation reason options listed above and [provide explanation about when to choose each option][Revocation-Reasons].
+Tools that the CA operator provides to the certificate subscriber MUST allow for these options to be easily specified when the certificate subscriber requests revocation of their certificate, with the default value being that no revocation reason is provided (i.e. the default corresponds to the CRLReason “unspecified (0)” which results in no reasonCode extension being provided in the CRL).

 ** The privilegeWithdrawn reasonCode does not need to be made available to the certificate subscriber as a revocation reason option, because the use of this reasonCode is determined by the CA and not the subscriber.